 SI Air Card Now Available 18 May 17

 When the SI stations are suitably enabled, this card registers within half a metre!
 No more fumbling for the hole!
 Fly by at 100mph.
 Or on your bike without stopping.
-Can be used with "ordinary" SI stations in the usual way.
+Before ordering, ask your club how often you can use air punching.
+It can be used with "ordinary" SI stations in the usual way.
 See the "Misc" section